Comparing Dirt Bike Sizes: Which Dirt Bike Is Right For You?

 However, if you're an adult and a first time rider, you want to get with something more appropriately sized, but likely keep the cc's under 250 to get used to the feel of a dirt bike.
 Additionally, if you're 15 or older, you want to get used to the clutch system if it's your first bike, but if you're already used to it, then size should be your next priority.
 Size plays an important role, but first you have to know your experience level before you purchase your first bike.

 When deciding on a new bike, your size truly matters to your overall safety and comfort on a dirt bike.
-One of the best ways to know a dirt bike fits you is to get on the bike, sit forward and see if your feet touch the ground.
+You can get a general idea as to what size seat height will suit you best based on your overall height.
+However, before you purchase a dirt bike it's best to actually sit on the bike to see if it really does fit your stature as some people have shorter inseams or others have taller torsos or longer arms.
+The best ways to know if a dirt bike fits you is to get on the bike, sit forward and see if your feet touch the ground.

 If you are flat footed on the ground while sitting up on the bike, the ride is likely too small for you.
 This will put more weight on the suspension, which you'll really feel when you hit a bump or a rock in the trail.
 However, if you're barely able to stand up straight on the bike and find yourself using the very tips of your toes to find balance, the bike is probably too large.